-Project Overview: The creation of the Community Grant opportunity directly arose from community feedback (over 1,800 responses to a survey).
-Lane County will issue grants to community-based nonprofits and public agencies who did not receive direct ARPA allocations, to assist organizations as they recover from the COVID-19 pandemic.
-Grants will assist organizations to provide services to individual members of the community who were negatively impacted by the COVID-19 pandemic, especially those individuals who were disproportionally impacted.
-Grants will leverage existing public and private partnerships, provide gap or "last mile" funding for projects that already have significant community investment, and focus on projects that address mental health services and affordable housing.
+Grants assist organizations to provide services to individual members of the community who were negatively impacted by the COVID-19 pandemic, especially those individuals who were disproportionally impacted.
+Grants leverage existing public and private partnerships, provide gap or "last mile" funding for projects that already have significant community investment, and focus on projects that address mental health services and affordable housing.

 The Request for Applications was posted on May 16, 2022.
 The opportunity was shared widely by local news and organizations, including those that collaborate with culturally-specific and smaller nonprofits.
-A total of 71 applications were received.
-Applications will be scored in July and August 2022.
+A total of 71 applications were received, with 17 receiving funding.